-Rotator Type: Set Azimuth to either (S--center) or (N-center), Elevation to either (90°) or (180°).
+Rotator Type: Set Azimuth to either (S--center) or (N -center), Elevation to either (90°) or (180°) or Polarity Mode.

 Pulse Divisor: Sets the divide ratio if needed to change from the defaults.
 This will require a calibration of the system if this is changed.